 StandardAero is a large-scale jet engine repair and overhaul facility.
 Technical writer and project leader on several jet-engine repair and overhaul manuals.
 I interpreted engineering documentation and shop processes and wrote or re-created user documentation meeting military specifications.

-The reporter for the company newsletter on Total Quality Management change program for jet engine re-manufacturer.
+The reporter for the company newsletter on the Total Quality Management change program for a jet engine re-manufacturer.

 Department Director - Environmental Services